elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ```

 :::note
-Certain environments, like Node.js or bundle tools allow bare modules, without any path, as they have their own ways for finding modules and hooks to fine-tune them.
-But browsers do not support bare modules yet.
+Certain environments, such as Node.js or bundle tools, allow bare modules with no path since they have methods of identifying modules and hooks to fine-tune them.
+However, browsers do not currently allow bare modules.
 :::

   </div>